francesco-innocenti/Neuro_AI_Papers/README.md

 [Single cortical neurons as deep artificial neural networks](https://www.sciencedirect.com/science/article/pii/S0896627321005018) by Beniaguev, Segev & London (2021)

+This study attempted to characterise the computational complexity of a cortical neuron, finding that a deep neural network with 5 to 8 hidden layers was necessary to predict with high accuracy the function (spiking and somatic subthreshold membrane potential) of a highly realistic, compartmental model of a L5 pyramidal neuron (with basal, oblique and apical dendrites).
+Interestingly, the same model without the NMDA synapses could be accurately reproduced by a much shallower fully connected network with one layer.
+Further analyses showed that dendritic branches acted as spatiotemporal pattern detectors.
 See this Quanta Magazine article [How Computationally Complex Is a Single Neuron?](https://www.quantamagazine.org/how-computationally-complex-is-a-single-neuron-20210902/) by Whitten (2021) for a non-technical overview of the paper.

 [Drawing inspiration from biological dendrites to empower artificial neural networks](https://www.sciencedirect.com/science/article/pii/S0959438821000544)